Founded in 1974, the Franklin Learning Center was

 operate strictly on a competency based system.
 This means that each

-student receives credit for units completed in a class.
+student received a credit for units completed in a class.
 When they

-have completed the required credits for that class, they can move on
+have completed the required credits for that class, they were able

 In 1992 and again in 2010, the Franklin Learning Center was